ljhyeok123/MNIST-Classification/README.md

 ## model.py

- custom MLP model should have about the same number of model parameters with LeNet-5

-LeNet-5 has a total of 44526 parameters and the custom MLP has 49950 similar parameters.
+The number of model parameters in the custom MLP model was set to approximately the same number as in LeNet-5.
+LeNet-5 has a total of 44526 parameters and the custom MLP has a similar number, 49950 parameters.

 - How to calculate parameters?